 The flow diagram provides a detailed visual overview of the messages, collated by conversation.
-Using this view the flow in the system and which endpoints raised specific events and sent or handled messages can be seen.
+This view shows the flow in the system, which endpoints raised specific events, and sent or handled messages.
 The Saga view illustrates the start of a saga, the timeouts, and interactions.
 The sequence diagram shows the order in which messages have been sent and handled by endpoints in the system.

-As endpoints are selected, the other views within ServiceInsight respond and filter the information to show only messages pertaining to that endpoint.
+As endpoints are selected, the other views within ServiceInsight respond and filter the information to show only messages pertaining to the selected endpoint.

-The ServicePulse monitoring tool also supports opening ServiceInsight to a specific message to allow drill down for more detail.
+ServicePulse also supports opening ServiceInsight to a specific message to allow drill down for more detail.

 Auto-refresh keeps the information in ServiceInsight automatically refreshed, delivering near real-time information to the views.